dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 * dapps are user-controlled
 -->

-## How to deploy and maintain a DAO
+## How to deploy and maintain a DAO - different options

 There are at least the following options on how to get and maintain a DAO for your dapp.